BrrrinAlaska/Today-in-History/README.md

-he main program will display the event of the day.
+The main program will display the event of the day.
 In the case of multiple events for the same date, the program will choose 1 at random.

 The program classifies it's events into 6 categories that may be